cees-elzinga/script.xbmc.hue.ambilight/README.md

 Future work
 -----------

-Some more work needs to be done on the "Ambilight mode".
-The biggest issue is that it takes approximately 1 second to adjust the lights.
-The time is spent by the bridge, and I don't see any quick way to improve it.
-For now - "Ambilight mode" works but will be out of sync with the video streams for at least 1 second.

-The Ambilight mode doesn't work on a Raspberry Pi due to the way it renders video.
+ - Ambilight mode doesn't work on a Raspberry Pi due to the way it renders video.

-Todo:
  - Support a variable number of lights

 Contributing